 - A. Sick leave with pay will be accrued at the rate of 3.693 hours per pay period (96 hours/year).
 Unused sick leave may be accumulated without limit.
 The District may require substantiation of any sick leave when the employee has a demonstrable pattern of sick leave abuse or the supervisor has good reason to believe the absence was for an unauthorized reason.
 Sick leave for three (3) shifts in a row must be substantiated to the District with a note from an accredited attending physician or medical provider.
-At the employee's option, sick leave may be used for: - 1.
+Eligible uses of sick leave are: - 1.
 The employee's illness or injury; - 2.
-Medical or dental appointments for employees; - 3.
-Providing care for a spouse, registered domestic partner, child, parent or other legal dependent of the employee pursuant to District Family and Medical Leave Act (FMLA), California Family Rights Act (CFRA) and Pregnancy Disability Leave (PDL) (such care could include medical or dental appointments); or
+Medical or dental appointments for employees;

-- 4. Extending the term of an employee's bereavement leave for up to fourteen (14) consecutive calendar days per Section 10 of this Article 7. - B. The portion of sick leave that may be used to care for a child, parent, spouse, or registered domestic partner may not exceed eighty (80) hours in a calendar year.
-Upon approval from an employee's Deputy, the duration of sick leave used may be extended up to the employee's current accrued sick leave balance. - C. An employee on vacation who becomes ill may request a conversion of vacation time to sick leave if the illness is supported by a statement from an accredited physician or if such employee is hospitalized for any period due to accident or illness. - D. Upon death of the employee, any sick leave balance will be paid at 100% of cash value. - E. Upon retirement, up to 480 hours of accrued sick leave shall be paid to the employee at the rate of 50% of the equivalent cash value. - F. Upon resignation with ten (10) or more years of service, or upon separation by layoff regardless of service, up to 480 hours of accrued sick leave shall be paid off at the rate of 25% of the cash value. - G. Other than as provided in E and F, above, all rights to sick leave shall be cancelled upon separation; provided however that: - 1.
+- 3. Providing care for a spouse, registered domestic partner, child, parent or other legal dependent of the employee pursuant to District Family and Medical Leave Act (FMLA), California Family Rights Act (CFRA) and Pregnancy Disability Leave (PDL) (such care could include medical or dental appointments); or - 4.
+Extending the term of an employee's bereavement leave for up to fourteen (14) consecutive calendar days per Section 10 of this Article 7. - B. The portion of sick leave that may be used to care for a child, parent, spouse, or registered domestic partner may not exceed eighty (80) hours in a calendar year.
+Upon approval from an employee's Deputy, the duration of sick leave used may be extended up to the employee's current accrued sick leave balance. - C. An employee on vacation who becomes ill may request a conversion of vacation time to sick leave if the illness is supported by a statement from an accredited physician or if such employee is hospitalized for any period due to accident or illness. - D. Upon death of the employee, any sick leave balance will be paid at 100% of cash value. - E. Upon retirement from the District, there are three options for payout/conversion of sick leave balances, provided that the employee has filed for a CalPERS retirement. - 1.
+Option 1: Cash out up to 480 hours of sick leave at 50%.
+If applicable, remaining balance is converted to CalPERS for additional service credit. - 2.
+Option 2: Convert all hours to CalPERS for additional service credit (e.g., balance is 600 hours which equates to an additional 75 days of CalPERS service time). - 3.
+Option 3: Convert up to 480 hours of sick leave at 50% to Deferred Compensation.
+If applicable, remaining balance is converted to CalPERS for additional service credit. - F. Upon resignation with ten (10) or more years of service, or upon separation by layoff regardless of service, up to 480 hours of accrued sick leave shall be paid off at the rate of 25% of the cash value. - G. Other than as provided in E and F, above, all rights to sick leave shall be cancelled upon separation; provided however that: - 1.
 If an employee resigns and is not entitled to a sick leave payoff and is reinstated or re-employed within one (1) year from the date of resignation, the employee shall have their former sick leave balances restored. - 2.
 Employees receiving a sick leave payoff shall, if reinstated or employed within six (6) months, be required to repay the full amount of the sick leave payoff received and have their former sick leave balances restored.
 A written agreement for repayment in full must be made before reinstatement of re-employment.